kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 You can skip this step if you're using Kubeflow on Google Kubernetes Engine (GKE) or if your Kubernetes cluster includes a StorageClass for dynamic volume provisioning.
-For more information, see the Kubernetes documentation on [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) and [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+For more information, check the Kubernetes documentation on [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) and [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).